Gerbera viridifolia aka Sweet Gerbera Daisy

 Sweet Gerbera Daisy

-How to care for Sweet Gerbera Daisy
+How difficult is it to take care of Sweet Gerbera Daisy

 Even if you don't have a green thumb, you can successfully care for Sweet Gerbera Daisy due to its easy-going nature.